lohitpt252003/OOPS/python/README.md

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).

+## Pillars of OOP

+Object-Oriented Programming is built on four main principles, often called the pillars of OOP:

+1.  **Encapsulation**: This is the bundling of data (attributes) and methods that operate on the data into a single unit, a class.
+It restricts direct access to some of an object's components.
+In Python, this is achieved by convention using single (`_`) and double (`__`) underscores to indicate non-public members.

+2.  **Abstraction**: Abstraction means hiding the complex implementation details and showing only the essential features of the object.
+It helps in managing complexity.
+In Python, this can be achieved using abstract base classes (ABCs) from the `abc` module.

+3.  **Inheritance**: This is a mechanism where a new class (subclass) inherits properties and behaviors (methods) from an existing class (superclass).
+It promotes code reusability.

+4.  **Polymorphism**: This is the ability of an object to take on many forms.
+In Python, polymorphism allows objects of different classes to be treated as objects of a common superclass.
+This is often achieved through method overriding.
+Due to Python's dynamic typing (duck typing), polymorphism is a natural feature of the language.

 ## Why is OOP Necessary?

 OOP offers several benefits, including: